Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much more to explore around town.

 San Diego Air & Space Museum

-As you approach this museum, you are greeted by the sight of 2 stealth bomber – a good sign of things to come.
-If you love planes, helicopters and spaceships, then you must see this place.
+As you approach this museum, you are greeted by the sight of 2 stealth bombers – a good sign of things to come.
+If you love planes, helicopters, and spaceships, then you must see this place.
 The curators managed to put together a large collection of aerospace memorabilia and lots of aviation history in one place.

 Interesting Facts: Charles Lindbergh made history when he flew from San Diego to New York and then non-stop to Paris on the Spirit of St. Louis in 1927.